People Against Gangsterism and Drugs

 People Against Gangsterism and Drugs (PAGAD) is a group formed in 1996 in the Cape Flats area of Cape Town, South Africa.
-The organisation came to prominence for acts of vigilante violence against gangsters, including arson and murder.
+The organisation came to prominence for acts against gangsters, including arson and murder.

 Origins

-PAGAD was originally initiated by a handful of PAC and community members from a Cape Town townships who decided to organize public demonstrations to pressure the government to fight the illegal drug trade and gangsterism more effectively.
+PAGAD was founded by a handful of Pan Africanist Congress of Azania (PAC) and community members from a Cape Town townships who decided to organize public demonstrations to pressure the government to fight the illegal drug trade and gangsterism more effectively.
 However, PAGAD increasingly took matters into their own hands, believing the police were not taking enough action against gangs.
 Initially the community and police were hesitant to act against PAGAD activities, recognising the need for community action against crime in the gang-ridden communities of the Cape Flats.

 Notorious gangsters were initially asked by PAGAD members to stop their criminal activities or be subject to "popular justice".
 A common PAGAD modus operandi was to set fire to drug dealers' houses and kill gangsters.
 PAGAD's campaign came to prominence in 1996 when the leader of the Hard Livings gang, Rashaad Staggie, was beaten and burnt to death by a mob during a march to his home in Salt River.
 South Africa's police quickly came to regard PAGAD as part of the problem rather than a partner in the fight against crime, and they were eventually designated a terrorist organization by the South African government.

 Changes within the organisation following the incidents of 1996 increased the influence of more highly politicised and organisationally experienced people within it associated with radical Islamic groups such as Qibla.
 This caused a series of changes such as the emergence of new leadership and the development of tighter organisational structures.
 This succeeded in transforming PAGAD from a relatively non-religious popular mass movement into a smaller, better organised but also a religiously radical isolated group.

 The threat of growing vigilantism in 2000 led the Western Cape provincial government to declare a "war on gangs" that became a key priority of the ANC provincial government at the time.